-|The Registrar and Associate Dean of Faculty will review key policies that govern the final weeks of the semester and final exams.
+November 5: The End of the Semester The Registrar and Associate Dean of Faculty will review key policies that govern the final weeks of the semester and final exams.

-|The Director of the First-Year Studies Program will explain how the program helps new students adjust to college, understand the liberal arts and prepare for advanced work.
-He will also discuss ways in which you can get involved in the program.|
+December 3: Ripon’s First-Year Studies Program and Assessment The Director of the First-Year Studies Program will explain how the program helps new students adjust to college, understand the liberal arts and prepare for advanced work.
+The Assessment Director will explain departmental assessment processes and college accreditation.

-|The Faculty Development Coordinator will discuss establishing long-term research agendas and in-house funding.
-The Director of Government/Foundation Relations will discuss processes and support for faculty seeking external funding.
+February 4: Funding Your Development The Faculty Development Coordinator will discuss establishing long-term research agendas and in-house funding.
+The Director of Foundation and Government Relations will discuss processes and support for faculty seeking external funding.

-|Members of the Promotion and Tenure Committee will share their insights on preparing for promotion and tenure, creating files and balancing faculty development among teaching, scholarly/artistic pursuits and service.|
+March 4: The Promotion and Tenure Process Members of the Promotion and Tenure Committee will share their insights on preparing for promotion and tenure, creating files, and balancing faculty development among teaching, scholarly/artistic pursuits, and service.

-|Members of the Office of Marketing and Communication will offer tips for serving as a media source in your area of expertise and will provide an overview of the many wonderful traditions that are hallmarks of the months of April and May on campus.
+April 8: Working with the Media/End-of-Year Traditions Members of the Office of Marketing and Communication will offer tips for serving as a media source in your area of expertise and will provide an overview of the many wonderful traditions that are hallmarks of the months of April and May on campus.

 Brown Bag Lunch Series